xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 ## My needs

-Before diving-in with the Zettelkasten switch, allow me to point out my needs:
+Before diving-in the Zettelkasten switch process, allow me to point out my needs:

 1. **Durability**
 as I stated at the beginning, I spend too much time optimizing my systems, and I need to stop doing that; I need a solution which works in the long term and adapts to my evolving necessities, without allowing me to feel like it's not enough.